virtualsquare/syscall_tracing/ptrace/README.md

 Unfortunately `PTRACE_GET_SYSCALL_INFO` was released incomplete of its complementary `PTRACE_SET_SYSCALL_INFO` companion.

-* We propose to fill this gap in 2022 and 2024.
-Dmitry V. Levin is actively working to add this feature.
+* We proposed to fill this gap in 2022 and 2024.
+Dmitry V. Levin is actively working in these days to add this feature.

 As for *tracee*'s memory access: